-- USB Ports: Universal Serial Bus (USB) ports for additional devices such as USB mouse and USB Hard Disk Drive (HDD). - 2.
-Status Indicators: Status indicators for different features of the DVR. - Alarm: Alarm indicator turns red when a sensor alarm is detected. - Ready: Ready indicator turns green when DVR is functioning properly. - Status: Status indicator turns green when DVR is controlled by an IR remote. - HDD: HDD indicator blinks red when data is being read from or written to HDD. - NETWORK: NETWORK indictor blinks blue when network connection is functioning properly.
+- 1. Power Button: Powers DVR on/off. - 2.
+IR Receiver: Receiver for IR remote. - USB Ports: Universal Serial Bus (USB) ports for additional devices such as USB mouse and USB Hard Disk Drive (HDD). - 4.
+Status Indicators: Status indicators for different features of the DVR. - Alarm: Alarm indicator turns red when a sensor alarm is detected. - Ready: Ready indicator turns blue when DVR is functioning properly. - Status: Status indicator turns blue when DVR is controlled by an IR remote.
+Indicator turns red when controlled by a keyboard and purple when IR remote and keyboard is used at the same time. - HDD: HDD indicator blinks red when data is being read from or written to HDD. - Modem: Reserved - TX/RX: TX/RX indictor blinks blue when network connection is functioning properly. - Guard: Guard indicator turns blue when the device is armed, off when the device is unarmed.
+The arm/disarm state can be initiated by pressing and holding on the ESC button for more than 3 seconds in Preview mode. - 5.
+Alphanumeric Buttons: Alphanumeric buttons used in various menus of the DVR.
+Some uses include: - Switching to the corresponding channel in Preview or PTZ Control mode. - Inputting numbers and characters in Edit mode. - Switching between different channels in Playback mode.

-3. Control Buttons:
+6. Control Buttons: